-3 Channel I2C Voltage/Current Monitor based on the INA3221 IC with both pin headers and Grove ConnectorDesigned by SwitchDoc Labs, Ships from United States of America
+3 Channel I2C Voltage/Current Monitor based on the INA3221 IC with both pin headers and Grove ConnectorDesigned by SwitchDoc Labs in United States of America

 Sometimes, you want to measure lots of things in your system.
 A great example is when you have a solar powered system.
 To figure out what is going on in your solar system dynamically, you need to...Read More…